thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-MANAGER.md

 ```c
 function addRiskScore(address _account, uint8 _score) public onlyRole(RISK_ADMIN_ROLE)
 ```
-Applies the provided risk score to the provided address (of note that the ApplicationManager deploys the storage contracts for the Risk Scores, Access Levels and Tags associated with the application on its creation, these can be updated to point to external providers which we'll cover in the next section).
+Applies the provided risk score to the provided address (of note that the Application Manager deploys the storage contracts for the Risk Scores, Access Levels and Tags associated with the application on its creation, these can be updated to point to external providers which we'll cover in the next section).
 This can only be called by a Risk Admin.

 ```c
 function addRiskScoreToMultipleAccounts(address[] memory _accounts, uint8 _score) external onlyRole(RISK_ADMIN_ROLE)